HersheyTaichou/CIS-Benchmarks/README.md

 4. Browse to the folder you saved the GPResult file in
 5. Run any of the above commands

+   > **NOTE**: The module will hold on to the GPResult file contents until you close the PowerShell window or remove and re-import the module.

 ## Licenses